Prerequisites and Program Sequence

 - Wisconsin Website for the Foundations of Reading Test.
 The website includes all the practice testing materials, registration information, and policies needed to understand the Foundations of Reading Test.
 When you take the test, request that the score be set to Cardinal Stritch University.

-To receive Reading Teacher (316) Certification, students must have:
+To receive Reading Teacher (316) Licensure, students must have:

 - Completed required coursework with a 3.0 overall grade point average on a 4.0 scale with no individual grade below a “C.”